-Actually, grilling lobster is probably one of the easiest things a person can cook, they just look difficult.
+Actually, lobster tails are probably one of the easiest things you can grill, they just look difficult.

-Just before grilling the lobster tails you'll split them open, butterfly them and squeeze a little fresh lemon juice and garlic over the meat.
+Just before grilling you'll split them open, butterfly them and squeeze a little fresh lemon juice and garlic over the meat.

 Once they're on the heat they'll be grilled for 3 minutes meat side down, then just flip them over and baste the meat with a rich white wine-tarragon garlic butter sauce as they continue grilling.

 This recipe takes only about 10 minutes to cook once you start grilling and the flavor and presentation is really spectacular.

 The classic pairing for grilled lobster tails is this traditional Filet Mignon Steak recipe but any grilled steak is the perfect companion to these famous tails.Read Reviews/Leave Comments

 Cook time: 10 minutes